The SWE-Bench Illusion: When State-of-the-Art LLMs Remember Instead of Reason: Results

 \subsubsection{Implications for Benchmark Validity}

 The results provide strong empirical evidence for the two forms of memorization hypothesized in our introduction.
-The performance degradation within the SWE-Bench ecosystem points to instance-specific memorization, while the more significant performance collapse on external repositories indicates repository-bias memorization.
-The dual presence of these phenomena suggests that high scores on SWE-Bench are not purely indicative of generalizable coding ability.
-Instead, they are likely inflated by these confounding factors, reflecting a specialized knowledge of the benchmark's specific instances and repository patterns rather than transferable software engineering skills.
+The performance degradation within the SWE-Bench style benchmarks points to instance-specific memorization, while the more significant performance degradation on external repositories indicates repository-bias memorization.
+The presence of these two types of memorization suggests that high scores on SWE-Bench are not purely indicative of generalizable coding abilities for these models.
+Instead, they are likely inflated by these confounding factors.
+This shows that models possess specialized knowledge of specific tasks in SWE-Bench Verified and repository patterns, rather than or possibly in addition to transferable software engineering skills.